Nope (film): Themes and interpretations

-Los Angeles Times writer Jen Yamato noted that Steven Yeun's Ricky "Jupe" Park attempts to profit off Jean Jacket with his "Star Lasso Experience" show, falsely believing that, because he survived the Gordy incident, he shares a similar kinship with Jean Jacket.
+Los Angeles Times writer Jen Yamato noted that Steven Yeun's Ricky "Jupe" Park attempts to profit off of Jean Jacket with his "Star Lasso Experience" show, falsely believing that, because he survived the Gordy incident, he shares a similar kinship with Jean Jacket.
 Zosha Millman of Polygon argues that Jupe's belief that Gordy and Jean Jacket are well-intentioned, despite their capacity to be unpredictable and dangerous, contrasts with the life experience of Daniel Kaluuya's OJ, "who grew up around unruly animals that it was his job to tame.
 As a horse trainer, he knows that animals are worthy of our respect.
 But it's not part of a grand design, or born from a special relationship with the horse.
-It's an animal, and it could kill you—but it can be tamed and worked with, if you know what you're doing."
+It's an animal, and it could kill you — but it can be tamed and worked with, if you know what you're doing."
 Discussing Jupe's fate, Michael Wincott's character, Antlers Holst, makes mention of Siegfried & Roy — a duo known for training white lions and white tigers — the latter of whom was attacked and severely injured by one of his tigers.
-GameRevolutions Jason Faulkner further noted "Peele quoting Neon Genesis Evangelion's Angels as the principal inspiration for the film and the monster within", and of the true meaning of Jean Jacket's true form's resemblance to the biblical description of angels; he notes the verse from Nahum ("I will cast abominable filth at you, make you vile, and make you a spectacle."
+GameRevolutions Jason Faulkner further noted "Peele quoting Neon Genesis Evangelions Angels as the principal inspiration for the film and the monster within", and of the true meaning of Jean Jacket's true form's resemblance to the biblical description of angels; he notes the verse from Nahum ("I will cast abominable filth at you, make you vile, and make you a spectacle."
 Nahum 3:6) prefacing the film as indicative of Peele's thoughts on the Bible, and how if one "think[s] about the way [Jean Jacket] feeds and the concept of people ascending to heaven, [one can] connect the dots [that] Jean Jacket['s species has] been with humanity for a long time, and an attack from one of the creatures could [be] misinterpreted as something from the divine."